tspauld98/arch-organizer-template/docs/README.md

 As the target project is developed, the artifacts in the organizer will be updated to reflect the current state of the system in the order they are listed.
 The ***Logical View*** artifacts are required first.
 As the design gets closer to finalized for the next release, artifacts from the ***Deployment View*** and ***Detailed View*** will be added to or updated in the organizer.
 Individual artifacts always have **Purpose** and **Electivity** sections to help guide the author in customizing the artifact for their design.

 The artifacts in the template illustrate a fictional design for an on-line banking system.
+Artifacts in this template use in-line `html` tags for formatting `mermaid` diagrams to improve readability.
+This formatting is entirely optional and can be removed or replaced with other formatting as needed.

 ## Lifecycle